aslagle/reactive-table/README.md

     {{reactiveTable myCollection}}

-Make sure to pass in the collection object returned by new Meteor.Collection(), not the cursor returned by collection.find().
+When the whole collection should be in the table, it's best to pass in the Meteor collection object (returned by new Meteor.Collection()).
+You can also pass in the cursor returned by collection.find() to show a subset of the collection, or a plain array to show data that's not in a Meteor collection.

 ## Customization